 On the other hand, sports and exercise bring you many benefits.
 Among these benefits, there’s weight loss, prevention of arteriosclerosis, and a reduction in cholesterol or blood sugar.

 For adults, it’s recommended to get at least 150 minutes of moderate physical activity per week.
 You can also do 75 minutes of intense exercise.

 The ideal activities are aerobic: walking briskly, riding your bike, swimming, or running.

 3. Eat healthy snacks

 This could be at home or in the office.
 Try to change this habit that makes you choose unhealthy foods between meals.

-At mid-morning, don’t go for a coffee with cream with a pastry.
+At mid-morning, don’t go for a coffee with cream or a pastry.
 Instead, eat a yogurt with cereals or a fruit.